Transportation in Seattle: History

 At the turn of the century, the streets were so bad that a boy named Joseph Bufonchio drowned in a sink-hole at the corner of Third and Jackson.
 As Gordon Newell noted in 1956, contemporary reports did not seem to consider this particularly unusual.

 At that time, there were about 25 independent transit lines in Seattle.
 By 1907, the Seattle Electric Company, owned by Boston-based Stone & Webster, leveraged its foothold in the electric power industry to consolidate these into one operation, known after 1912 as the Puget Sound Traction, Light and Power Company.
 It cost a nickel to ride.
 Puget Sound Traction was bought out by the city in 1919 for US$15 million.
 However, under the city's management, the streetcars chronically ran a loss (even after a 1923 fare increase to three rides for a quarter, a fare of 8-and-a-third cents), and the quality of the system deteriorated.

 The advent of the automobile sounded the death knell for rail in Seattle.
 Tacoma–Seattle railway service ended in 1929 and the Everett–Seattle service came to an end in 1939, replaced by automobiles running on the recently developed highway system.
 When the city received a US$10.2 million federal grant to pay off transit-related debts and modernize its transit system, rails on city streets were paved over or removed, and the opening in 1940 of the Seattle trolleybus system brought the end of streetcar service in Seattle in the early hours of April 12, 1941.
 This left an extensive network of buses (including 188 mi of trolleybus lines) under an independent Municipal Transportation Commission as the only mass transit within the city and throughout the region.

 The new transit system was jammed and profitable during the gasoline and rubber rationing of World War II, but the automobile reigned supreme after the war.
 Fares rose to 10 cents, the first of many increases that would lead to a present-day regular adult fare of $2.75.
+Various proposals to expand mass transit were rejected in the 1950s and '60s.
+In 1972, voters approved the establishment of Metro Transit to run bus lines in King County.
+A further expansion was approved in 1996, following yet another defeat in 1995.